razoltheren/Data-Preprocessing-in-Python-/README.md

 ## Jupyter notebooks
 * Setting up and using Jupyter notebooks
-* Using the brower efficiently
+* Using the browser efficiently
-* Installing and using interactive widgets        #### will do in upcoming session
-* Installing important jupyter extensions for ease of data crunching    #### will cover in the future session

 ## Numpy
 * Why Numpy(demonstrate less memory, fast and convenient)